Healthy Edamame Salad Recipes

 This healthy dinner salad recipe with cucumber, feta, basil and olives has edamame added for extra protein.
 Serve with toasted pita brushed with olive oil and sprinkled with oregano.

-Trying to eat more whole grains?
-Try millet--a gluten-free ancient grain with a slight corn flavor.
-In this grain-salad recipe, the millet is tossed with a white-wine vinaigrette, green veggies and apricots.
-Serve with grilled chicken, fish or tofu.

-Asian Tofu & Edamame Salad
+Cabbage, Tofu & Edamame Salad

 Craving crunch?
 Bite into this salad loaded with crisp red cabbage, edamame, bamboo shoots, and chow mein noodles.
-This salad is slightly sweetened with baked tofu, mandarin oranges, and Asian sesame vinaigrette.
+This salad is slightly sweetened with baked tofu, mandarin oranges and sesame vinaigrette.

 Mediterranean Edamame Toss